The geometry of financial institutions -- Wasserstein clustering of financial data: Clustering Projected Elements of Metric Spaces

-This says we want to find optimal cluster barycenters in $\X$, as well as a vector optimally assigning each observed point to a cluster.
-It is important to note that we are always looking for cluster barycenters in the ``full'' space $\X$.
+I.e.\ we want to find optimal cluster barycenters $c_1,\ldots,c_k\in\X$, as well as a vector $a$ that optimally assigns each observed point to a cluster.
+It is important to note that we are looking for cluster barycenters in the ``full'' space $\X$.
+This ensures that we are be able to compare them to each observed point $\tilde{x}_i$ using $d_i(\tilde{x}_i,\cdot)$.